Macaulay Culkin was thrown into the spotlight at the sprightly young age of eight-years-old – and he’s lived quite the life since.

 After detailing the abuse he received at the hands of his own father as a child, the 37-year-old recalled how the Jackson family had shown him kindness and looked out for a young Culkin.

-In a new interview on Marc Maron’s podcast, WTF with Marc Maron he recalled meeting MJ when he was doing performances of The Nutcracker at the Lincoln Center in NYC.
+In an interview on Marc Maron’s podcast, WTF with Marc Maron he recalled meeting MJ when he was doing performances of The Nutcracker at the Lincoln Center in NYC.

 He came backstage before the show.
 He loved dance, he was a dance man.
 He came backstage with Donald Trump, because they were friendly back then.

 I remember he looked at me like, ‘I know you from somewhere.
 Oh, ‘Uncle Buck,’ yeah you’re funny.’

 Then after Home Alone came out, he reached out to me and my family.

 He said Jackson reached out to just make sure everything was ‘alright’.